Uncategorized

 IEEE World Technology Summit on AI Infrastructure, November 12-14, 2024 at the San Jose Convention Center

 A lot of conferences are about the What of AI.
-This one is about the How – that is, the underlying infrastructure needed to support AI.
+This one was about the How – that is, the underlying infrastructure needed to support AI.
 This means the silicon, systems, and applications, plus security, standards and regulations to provide the framework for success.

 • Al applications and their required infrastructure